Kaiqgs/fatsplannerui/README.md

 # Fatsplannerui

-#TODO: fix bug where focused input shift+a stills open another modal;
+- [X] fix bug where focused input shift+a stills open another modal;
-#TODO: fix compose-complex bug where last input does not correspond to last fuzzy search results;
+- [X] fix compose-complex bug where last input does not correspond to last fuzzy search results;

 ## Development server